Kitware/trame/docs/content/docs/tutorial-vtk.md

 renderWindow.Render()
 ```

-The VTK specific imports and pipelines defined for a `Trame` application are precisely the specific imports and pipelines required for a Python VTK script.
+The VTK specific imports and pipelines defined for a `trame` application are precisely the specific imports and pipelines required for a Python VTK script.

 ## Local and Remote Rendering